A Taste of Flagstaff

 There are plenty of tasty things to order at Tourist Home All Day Café , but I would highly recommend the Pastrami Sandwich and the Annex Burger.
 Served on fluffy marble rye slicked with horseradish cream cheese, the Pastrami Sandwich is stuffed with house-cured pastrami and tangy braised cabbage.
 Each bite is rich, balanced and keeps you coming back for more!
 The Annex Burger is topped with cheddar, bacon jam, bread and butter pickles and a thousand island-ish secret sauce.
 For both plates, you’ll want to get fries on the side with some of Tourist Home All Day Café’s housemade ketchup.
 Just make sure you save some room for one (or two or three) of the decadent treats from the pastry case.

-These three spots will give you a delicious taste of Flagstaff; however, if you’re still hungry for more, you should check out Pizzicletta for wood-fired pizzas and local brews, or Tinderbox Kitchen for craft cocktails and elevated American fare.
+These spots will give you a delicious taste of Flagstaff; however, if you’re still hungry for more, you should check out Pizzicletta for wood-fired pizzas and local brews, or Tinderbox Kitchen for craft cocktails and elevated American fare.

 About the Author